himabindu-57/Stock_analysis/README.md

 * Creating interactive elements using Data Validation
 * Visualizing stock performance comparison effectively

-🚀 Future Improvements (Optional)
+🚀 Future Improvements

 * Add more companies for comparison
 * Include additional indicators like CAGR, ROI, or Volume
 * Create a dashboard layout with slicers
 * Automate data import from online sources

-📌 Author Note
+📌 My Note

 This project is part of my learning journey in **Excel for data analysis and visualization**.
 Feedback and suggestions are welcome!